croningp/Arduino-CommandHandler/README.md

 ## CommandHandler

-A Wiring/Arduino library to tokenize and parse commands received either by the serial port, as a string, or char by char.
+A Wiring/Arduino library to tokenize, parse and relay commands received either by the serial port, as a string, or char by char.

 The message format is:
 ```